hhu-adam/lean4monaco/README.md

 for the automated cypress tests.

-### OS support

-Currently there is no support for Windows servers!

-However, we do actively support Windows clients (i.e. browsers) accessing the website hosted on a Linux machine! (unfortunately the github workflow does not test this)

-There is a Linux Dockerfile which you might find useful to get it running on a Windows machine (see below), but be advised you might need to invest some time and effort if you're trying to set up a Windows server…

 ### Docker image

 The Dockerfile defines an image where the server is run in a Linux container.